kayleriegerpatton/portfolio/README.md

 - Routing some additional pages which go into further detail about certain projects
 - Integrating some accessibility testing tools, such as axe DevTools
 - Adding a 'Specialties' section to highlight my top skills and software engineering interests
+- Adding a 'Social Proof'/'Testimonials' type section to quote some lovely things people have said about my work

 ## License